shinelikastar/bananafish/README.md

 # Structure

-**story.txt files:** complete copies of each story
+**story.txt files:** Complete copies of each story.

-**story-colors.txt files:** produced by a python script, contain space separated data in the form of alternating color names and frequency (in percents)
+**story-colors.txt files:** Produced by a python script, contain space separated data in the form of alternating color names and frequency (in percents).

-**story-neighbors files:** produced by a python script using word2vec, contain line break separated data representing the nearest neighbors of each color according to a word2vec model trained on the story.txt file for the story in question; each line consists of space separated data: first a color and then the ten nearest neighbors
+**story-neighbors files:** Produced by a python script using word2vec, contain line break separated data representing the nearest neighbors of each color according to a word2vec model trained on the story.txt file for the story in question.
+Each line consists of space separated data: first a color and then the ten nearest neighbors.